HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 > Let's talk about what routes are and what this idea of a resource is.
 >
-> What does each of these "actions" mean?
+> What do each of these "actions" mean?
 What should each do?

-We can line up what we saw from `rake routes` for chirps with what we did in the console like so:
+We can match up what we saw from `rake routes` with what we did previously in the console:

 | URI Pattern | Controller#Action | What should it do? | Example action code |
 | -- | -- | -- | -- |